actusfrf/actus-userguides/docs/dadfir3-demo/Demo User Guide.md

 - **ACTUS portfolio analysis with interest rate risk scenarios** – [https://dadfir3.shinyapps.io/DaDFiR3demo](https://dadfir3.shinyapps.io/DaDFiR3demo)

 Software demonstrations should be self-explanatory and self-documenting.
-However, missing context and required user actions can make exploring the demo capabilities difficult and frustrating.
+However, missing context and non-obvious required user actions can make exploring the demo capabilities difficult and frustrating.
 This companion user guide aims to help users navigate these obstacles.
 While the demonstration software and in-demo documentation will eventually be updated to address these issues, this user guide provides an immediate solution and highlights the areas needing improvement.

 ### Overview